 “If you’re not careful, picking the wrong adjective could cost you time, money, and in some cases, lots of both.” — Spencer Rascoff and Stan Humphries, Zillow Talk: The New Rules of Real Estate

 Yes, you read that right.
 Homebuyers are now much more intuitive and can tell when you are going to later disappoint them with your words.
 Moreover, for some buyers, certain words denote that the property isn’t really worth its price and is open to haggle at a much lower price.
 There are certain words that throw them off and, though, written with well-intent are most likely interpreted the opposite.
 Words like “fixer”, “TLC”, and “cosmetic updates” are inferred as needing more repairs than necessary.
 “Potential” and “bargain” may mean that the property is run-down and cheap.
 While, “nice” isn’t really preferred as it is deemed too subjective, ambiguous, and is used due to lack of creativity to describe the property.

 Make sure to add words that add value

-In congruent to being cautious with some words, it is pertinent to take advantage of words that add value to the property listing.
-Words like luxurious, captivating, impeccable, spotless, and more creates a vivid and positive image in every potential home buyer’s mind.
+Incongruent to being cautious with some words, it is pertinent to take advantage of words that add value to the property listing.
+Words like luxurious, captivating, impeccable, spotless, and more create a vivid and positive image in every potential home buyer’s mind.

 Optimize your content